On this page...

 - Applicant must be a U.S. citizen or permanent resident.

 Stipend and Benefits

-Although the start date is negotiable, the earliest possible start date is summer 2020.
+The start date is negotiable.
 The position will remain open until filled.

 - A one-page cover letter explaining your interest in this position, as well as how you see this position furthering your career goals (include your earliest start date).

 - Contact information for two professional references, along with a brief description of the type and duration of your relationship with these individuals.

 All application materials must be submitted electronically to nciEGRPjobs@mail.nih.gov.
 Please include the following in the e-mail subject line: CTEB CRTA 2023.

 Audrey Wellons, MPH

 Epidemiology and Genomics Research Program

 9609 Medical Center Dr., Room 4E312, Rockville, MD 20850